-The Pokagon Health Services Hotline is available at (800) 775-1008 or www.reportlineweb.com/PokagonBand 24 hours a day, 7 days a week.
+The Pokagon Health Services Hotline is available 24 hours a day, seven days a week.
 Below is a Q&A that might clarify the Hotline’s purpose.

 Q. What is the Health Services Hotline?

-The Hotline is an anonymous reporting tool that provides patients and staff the opportunity to report potential misconduct in the workplace.
+The Hotline is an anonymous reporting tool that allows patients and staff to report potential workplace misconduct.

 Q. May I report using either the Internet or the telephone?

-Yes, by giving you choices, the Hotline ensures that members of our community can file a report anonymously and in the manner most comfortable or convenient to them.
+Yes, by giving you choices, the Hotline ensures that members of our community can file a report anonymously and in the most comfortable or convenient manner.

 Q. Why do we need a reporting tool like the Hotline?